ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Transport Connection State {#transport-connection-state}

 C.SMSS: The Sender Maximum Segment Size in bytes.
-This is equivalent to PMTU in QUIC {{RFC9000, Section 14.2}}.
+This is similar to PMTU in QUIC {{RFC9000, Section 14.2}}.

 C.InitialCwnd: The initial congestion window set by the transport protocol